-The current information base for the GSSD research platform currently consists of web based resources from over 250 institutions worldwide, representing a diverse set of data sets by type, scale and scope that is then cross-referenced and cross-indexed for ease of retrieval and analysis, according to an integrated and coherent conceptual framework covering the knowledge domain [Cho01].
-The domain consists of a hierarchical and nested representation spanning 14 key socio-economic 'sectors' of human activities, attendant known problems to date related to each, responses to these problems, in terms of scientific and technological activities, social and regulatory instruments, as well as modes of international collaboration. .GSSD is chosen as a research platform because it: (1) provides a domain-specific ontology based on rigorous applications of social science theories, and related domains in science and technology, (2) offers practical reasoning rules for forming additional ontologies, (3) presents scenarios for broad applications of the new technologies to be developed in this project, (4) regularly updates its representation of, and links to, large and important set of information sources, and (5) spans local and global data information sources.
+The current information base for the GSSD platform consists of web based resources from over 250 institutions worldwide, representing a diverse set of data sets by type, scale and scope that is then cross-referenced and cross-indexed for ease of retrieval and analysis, according to an integrated and coherent conceptual framework covering the knowledge domain [Ch001].
+The domain consists of a hierarchical and nested representation spanning 14 key socio-economic 'sectors' of human activities, attendant known problems to date related to each, responses to these problems, in terms of scientific and technological activities, social and regulatory instruments, as well as modes of international collaboration.
+GSSD was chosen as our platform because it: (1) provides a domain-specific ontology based on rigorous applications of social science theories, and related domains in science and technology, (2) offers practical reasoning rules for forming additional ontologies, (3) presents scenarios for broad applications of the new technologies to be developed in this project, (4) regularly updates its representation of, and links to, large and important set of information sources, and (5) spans local and global data information sources.

-3.5 Generalizing the Research Tasks and Expected Contributions
+3.5 Generalizing the Research Tasks

-To illustrate specific aspects of the research design, we note two key tasks:
+To illustrate specific aspects of the research design, we note two key issues:

-3.5.1 Undertake a comprehensive information-base survey.
+3.5.1 Comprehensive information-base survey.

-First is to more fully understand attributes of the data types in the GSSD knowledge base that are relevant to the specific domain selected for a test-application.
-The anticipated contributions of this phase include: (a) an assessment of the context of data types within the domain, including the following aspects: data source, format, organization, equational and temporality attributes, provision rules, and utility for user-driven query; and (b) typologies of barriers to access, noted above.
+First, is to more fully understand attributes of the data types in the GSSD knowledge base that are relevant to the specific domain selected for a test-application.
+The outcomes of this phase include: (a) an assessment of the context of data types within the domain, including the following aspects: data source, format, organization, equational and temporality attributes, provision rules, and utility for user-driven query; and (b) typologies of barriers to access, noted above.